-- Systems Biology (Allston, described under recommendation 6) - Chemical and Physical Biology (Allston, described under recommendation 6) - Neuroscience (Cambridge and Longwood).
+• Systems Biology (Allston, described under recommendation 6)

+Our preliminary report recommended the establishment of a cross-school Neuroscience department.
+Neuroscience (Cambridge and Longwood).
 Harvard has enormous strength in neuroscience, which includes the Department of Neurobiology at HMS, faculty in several departments in FAS, many of whom are participants in the Center for Brain Science, and faculty in the affiliated hospitals.
 Their common mission is to build an integrated understanding of how chemical and electrical events in individual cells ultimately give rise to the complex neural processes that lead to emotions and cognition and use this knowledge to better understand the human condition and prevent and treat neurological disease.
-Many of the faculty in this area already participate in a single Neuroscience graduate program and a cross-school department of Neurobiology would increase integration and coordination in this important subject.
+Although many of the faculty in this area already participate in a single Neuroscience graduate program, there is strong sentiment on both sides of the Charles that a cross-school department of Neurobiology would be unmanageably large and that the Neuroscience graduate program already provides an effective mechanism for integrating neuroscientists in HMS and FAS.